kwkuh/domain-bio/ROADMAP.md

   can't complete a TLS handshake it has to click through.

 - **MCP server**
-  A Model Context Protocol server so an agent can call `a-i.sh` directly as a tool:
+  A Model Context Protocol server so an agent can call Open-Domain directly as a tool:
   "encode this IP into a hostname", "give me a TLS-ready address for this box", "what does this name resolve to".
 This is the most direct expression of
   agent-native: the agent uses the address layer as a capability, no human and no